İzmir University of Economics: Academic Profile

 Izmir University of Economics has a total of eight faculties, two schools, three vocational schools, a graduate school and twelve research and application centers.
-There are twenty-four associate, thirty-four undergraduate, twenty-eight master's and seven phD programs throughout the University.
+There are twenty-four associate, thirty-four undergraduate, twenty-eight master's and seven phD programs throughout the university.
 While the medium of instruction is completely English in many departments, it is Turkish in some departments.
 In addition, German, Chinese, French, Spanish, Italian, Japanese and Russian lessons are offered as a second foreign language.
-As of 2020, the University has 434 faculty members and 6,379 students.
+As of 2022-2023, the university has 572 faculty members and 10,738 students.

-Izmir University of Economics, which has Erasmus agreements with one hundred and seventy-five universities in twenty-six European countries as of 2021, also has international academic cooperation protocols with twenty-eight universities in different countries.
+Izmir University of Economics, which has Erasmus agreements with one hundred and sixty-nine universities in twenty-five European countries as of 2023, also has international academic cooperation protocols with fourteen universities in different countries.
 Through these cooperation agreements, IUE students get the chance to study abroad by taking by taking advantage of international exchange programs.

-In IUE, which has an international campus, international students from 48 different countries study at associate, undergraduate, master's and doctoral levels.
+In IUE, which has an international campus, international students from 52 different countries study at associate, undergraduate, master's and doctoral levels.

 Diplomas awarded by IUE have international validity.
 Graduates can easily continue their education and professional life in the country they want.

 Academic Units

 Faculties

-There are eight faculties within the University.
+There are eight faculties within the university.